 - For a place like Cuba where information is very limited online, having access to someone you can give you very specific advice and information from the ground is invaluable

 To keep it simple, just plan to be disconnected.
-Yes there are wifi cards available for purchase at certain places (ex: hotels) and wifi parks where you can go to use them.
+Yes, there are wi-fi cards available for purchase at certain places which can be anywhere from 1-3 CUC (ex: hotels) and wi-fi parks where you can go to use them.
 Think of them like the international phone cards you can buy: price, quality, and length of time varies.

-I didn’t buy any wifi cards during my trip, it almost seemed like something I would’ve had to go out of the way to do.
+I didn’t buy any wifi cards during my NYE trip, it almost seemed like something I would’ve had to go out of the way to do.
 I was too busy living and experiencing.
-After the first day I wasn’t even reaching for my phone anymore.
+After the first day, I wasn’t even reaching for my phone anymore.
+I did purchase wi-fi cards during my MDW trip, one on the street in Havana and the other at a hotel in Varadero.
+Most hotels seem to have wi-fi in the lobby and many parks have it as well.
+Sure fire way to tell is if you see a lot of people on their cell phones.

 What to Bring